Leyland Titan (B15): Production

 Efforts to transfer production to Eastern Coach Works in Lowestoft failed, again due to difficult industrial relations, so it was finally decided that production would recommence at an expanded facility in Workington, which also built the Leyland National.
 It took almost a year to expand the facility, transfer the jigs and tooling from Park Royal and recommence production.
-The continued delays caused the loss of further orders.

-Besides the production difficulties, other aspects of the Titan specification, which was strongly influenced by London Transport, were unpopular.
+As well as the production difficulties, other aspects of the Titan specification, which was strongly influenced by London Transport, were unpopular.
 Power hydraulic brakes, a fixed height of 14 ft 5 in and an inability to specify local bodywork all limited the Titan's appeal.
-Outside London, the Greater Manchester PTE bought 15 (against an original order of 190) and the West Midlands PTE bought five (against an original order of 80) which were later sold to London Transport.
+The continued delays and unpopular specification both caused the loss of further Titan orders.

+Outside London, only two of the passenger transport executives of the United Kingdom would ultimately take delivery of Titans, albeit in reduced numbers.
+These were the Greater Manchester Passenger Transport Executive, who ordered 190 Titans in 1979 but only took delivery of 15 of the type due to the closure of the Park Royal factory, replacing the remainder with an order for 160 MCW Metrobuses, and the West Midlands Passenger Transport Executive, who took delivery of five Titan demonstrators for use across its network and later ordered 80 production examples, later cancelling this order and purchasing 101 locally-produced MCW Metrobuses as well as 35 Leyland Nationals to replace the order, while the five demonstrators were later sold to London Transport as non-standard for use by London Buses subsidiary Selkent.
 The first deliveries for each operator were displayed at the 1978 British Motor Show at the National Exhibition Centre in Birmingham.
-Reading Transport bought two Park Royal Titans to full London specification and a further 10 from Workington, five of which had high-ratio rear axles and coach seats for express services into London.
-However planned orders for Greater Glasgow PTE, Lothian Regional Transport, Maidstone & District, Merseyside Transport, Southend Transport and Tyne & Wear Transport were eventually cancelled and simply never got built due to these delays.
+Reading Transport took delivery of two Park Royal Titans to full London specification in 1979, later taking delivery of a further ten Titans from Workington in 1983, five of which had high-ratio rear axles and coach seats for express services into London.
+However, planned orders for Greater Glasgow PTE, Lothian Regional Transport, Maidstone & District, Merseyside Transport, Southend Transport and Tyne & Wear Transport were eventually cancelled due to the production delays.